DATA LEAK REPORTING PROTOCOL

 CalmActiva wishes to comply with its legal obligations

-1 - Definition data breach
+1 - Definition of data breach

-2 - Internal responsible persons reporting data leaks
+2 - Internal data breach reporting responsibilities

-1. 1.These responsible persons are: Dirk Verburg, telephone number: 0624523564; email address: info@calmactiva.com. nl and if he is not reachable Yvo Langhoor, telephone number: 0650589123; e-mail address: linfo@calmactiva.com, hereinafter referred to as:‘internal responsible".
+1. 1.These persons responsible are: Dirk Verburg, telephone number: 0624523564; e-mail address: info@calmactiva.com. nl and if he cannot be reached Yvo Langhoor, telephone number: 0650589123; e-mail address: linfo@calmactiva.com, hereinafter referred to as: ' internal responsible'.

-4 - Investigation by the internal manager
+4 - Investigation by the internal responsible person

-The internal responsible examines, among other things:
+The internal manager investigates, among other things:

-5 - Combating data breach
+5 - Combating data leaks

 6 - Determining the consequences of a data breach

-7 - Cooperation in the provision of data regarding the data breach The discoverer/reporter of the data breach offers full cooperation to the internal responsible person by answering the following questions as quickly and as accurately as possible (in writing):
+7 - Cooperation in providing information about the data breachThe discoverer/reporter of the data breach shall fully cooperate with the internal controller by answering the following questions (in writing) as quickly and as well as possible:

-• what happened (description of the incident))
+• what happened? (description of the incident)

 • when was it discovered?

-• what kind of data (registers) have been leaked are the data encrypted, and if so howe?
+• what data(registers) have been leaked? is the data encrypted, and if so, how?

 8 - Availability of staff after discovery of data breach

-9 - Decision on notification of data breaches
+9 - Decision on data breach notification

 2. In principle, a data breach is always reported to the Dutch Data Protection Authority, unless it is unlikely that the data breach poses a risk to the rights and freedoms of the data subjects.